zerolawtech/ZAP-Tech/docs/papers & research/ZAP-Whitepaper.md

 Direct transfer restrictions are set by the owner or another appropriately permissioned authority of the Org smart contract (an instance of OrgCode.sol).
 Such restrictions can be set at various levels of granularity:

 <ul>
-    <li>identity-based transfer restrictions—i.e., restrictions on all OrgShares held by a particular shareholder or custodian—are set by calling OrgCode.setEntityRestriction(bytes32 _id, bool _restricted), where bytes32_id is the unique HashID of the restricted holder (_see below_ under “ID Verification” for more on HashIDs)</li>
+    <li>identity-based transfer restrictions—i.e., restrictions on all OrgShares held by a particular shareholder or custodian—are set by calling OrgCode.setEntityRestriction with the unique HashID of the restricted holder (_see below_ under “ID Verification” for more on HashIDs)</li>
-    <li>restrictions on all of the OrgShares or all of the OrgShares of a given class or series—i.e., restrictions on particular OrgShares, regardless of who holds them—are set by calling OrgCode.setTokenRestriction(address _token, bool _restricted)</li>
+    <li>restrictions on all of the OrgShares or all of the OrgShares of a given class or series—i.e., restrictions on particular OrgShares, regardless of who holds them—are set by calling OrgCode.setTokenRestriction</li>
 </ul>

 It is also possible to impose various other types of transfer restrictions indirectly.
 An Org may define a limit on the number of unique shareholders it will have.
 Such a limit may be defined on a per-Org, per-country and/or per-accreditation-type basis.

 For example, if the OrgShares are equity securities and the Org is a pre-IPO company that has or will be expected to have $10M+ in assets, the Org will want to prohibit any transfer of OrgShares that would result in the Org having more than 499 unaccredited shareholders or more than 1,999 overall to prevent itself from having to “go public” prematurely under SEC Rule 12g-1 / Section 12(g)(1) of the Securities Exchange Act of 1934.
 Such investor limits have the same effect as transfer restrictions because programmatically prevent transfers that would cause the Org to violate the applicable condition.
-An example of a situation in which restrictions by country would be important would be where an Org wishes to take advantage of Regulation S so that a particular issuance of OrgShares is not covered by U.S. law and thus programmatically prohibits all transfers of OrgShares to U.S. citizens and U.S permanent residents, either indefinitely or for a period of time (e.g., the 12-month anti-flowback period for equity securities under Tier ____ of Regulation S).
+An example of a situation in which restrictions by country would be important would be where an Org wishes to take advantage of Regulation S so that a particular issuance of OrgShares is not covered by U.S. law and thus programmatically prohibits all transfers of OrgShares to U.S. citizens and U.S permanent residents, either indefinitely or for a period of time (e.g., the 12-month anti-U.S.-flowback period for equity securities sold by a non-reporting issuer in a Category 3, Regulation S offering).

 Shareholder counts and limits are stored in uint32[8] arrays.
 The first entry in each array is the sum of all the remaining entries.
 The remaining entries correspond to the count or limit for each accreditation level.
 Setting an investor limit to 0 means no limit is imposed.
 The issuer must explicitly approve each country from which investors are allowed to purchase tokens.
 It is possible for an issuer to set a limit that is lower than the current investor count.
 When a limit is met or exceeded existing investors are still able to receive tokens, but new investors are blocked.

 Investor limits are configured with setter functions called on the OrgCode (the Org’s instance of OrgCode.sol).

-The setter method OrgCode.setCountry(uint16 _country, bool _permitted, uint8 _minRating, uint32[8] _limits) approves or prohibits a country’s citizens or permanent residents from being shareholders and sets investor limits within that country.
+The setter method OrgCode.setCountry approves or prohibits a country’s citizens or permanent residents from being shareholders and sets investor limits within that country.
 Its parameters are as follows:

 <ul>
     <li>_country: The code of the country to modify</li>